Skip to main content

 Result: Standardized, error-free agent deployment with proper client segregation and branding.

-Scenario: Client changes proxy server.
-Need to update all 300 agents immediately.
+Scenario: A client changes their proxy server.
+You need to update all 300 agents.

 # Update proxy on all agents